-3 Standards, aims and objectives

-- Schools/colleges should have a whole school approach to preventing peer on peer abuse and sexual violence and harassment, and systems in place to identify risks and take appropriate action to deal with incidents.
-This approach should be reflected in relevant policies such as behaviour management, online safety, staff conduct etc. - Schools/colleges should ensure a planned PHSE curriculum conveys the school/college's policy for preventing peer on peer abuse and promoting respectful behaviour between pupils, particularly in relation to sexual conduct, and statutory sex and relationships education should provide opportunities to convey messages on respectful personal and sexual relationships. - Schools/colleges should carry out a risk assessment to identify the type and prevalence of peer on peer abuse and any recognisable trends, with a view to putting in preventative measures, and in particular consider any specific community-based risks that the school/college may face, for example gangs, county lines etc. - Schools/colleges should provide an environment of openness where pupils feel safe to disclose incidents and concerns knowing that they will be taken seriously and acted on. - Pupils should be informed of procedures for reporting incidents and concerns and all staff should receive the training necessary to respond sensitively and effectively to these. - The school/college behaviour policies should set out clear expectations of behaviour for pupils and expected sanctions for any breach.
+- provide referral pathways to social care services where appropriate to support victims and perpetrators. - 3 Standards, aims and objectives - Schools/colleges should have a whole school approach to preventing child on child abuse and sexual violence and harassment, and systems in place to identify risks and take appropriate action to deal with incidents.
+This approach should be reflected in relevant policies such as behaviour management, online safety, staff conduct etc. - Schools/colleges should ensure a planned PHSE curriculum conveys the school/college's policy for preventing child on child abuse and promoting respectful behaviour between pupils, particularly in relation to sexual conduct, and statutory sex and relationships education should provide opportunities to convey messages on respectful personal and sexual relationships. - Schools/colleges should carry out a risk assessment to identify the type and prevalence of child on child abuse and any recognisable trends, with a view to putting in preventative measures, and in particular consider any specific community-based risks that the school/college may face, for example gangs, county lines etc. - Schools/colleges should provide an environment of openness where pupils feel safe to disclose incidents and concerns knowing that they will be taken seriously and acted on. - Pupils should be informed of procedures for reporting incidents and concerns and all staff should receive the training necessary to respond sensitively and effectively to these. - The school/college behaviour policies should set out clear expectations of behaviour for pupils and expected sanctions for any breach.
 Parents should be made aware of these policies. - The school/college should operate a zero-tolerance policy on inappropriate and discriminatory language and behaviour, including sexualised language and behaviour. - Staff should be expected to respond appropriately to challenge any inappropriate or discriminatory language or behaviour under school/college policies and should not ignore, condone or otherwise minimise such behaviour in pupils or other staff.